chamnabmeyinfo/s3vgroup-website/README.md

-# S3V Forklift Website - PHP Version for cPanel
+# S3vgroup Website - PHP Version for cPanel

-A complete PHP website for S3V Forklift Solutions, designed for easy deployment on cPanel hosting.
+A complete PHP website for S3vgroup, designed for easy deployment on cPanel hosting.
+S3vgroup is a leading supplier of warehouse and factory equipment in Cambodia, including forklifts, material handling systems, storage solutions, and industrial equipment.

 ## 📋 Features

-- **Product Catalog** - Browse and view forklift products
+- **Product Catalog** - Browse and view warehouse and factory equipment
 - **Quote Request System** - Customers can request quotes online
 - **Admin Dashboard** - Manage products, categories, and quotes
 - **Responsive Design** - Works on all devices